doughsay/room.js/doc/PROGRAMMING.md

 But for now, let's create our first object: a (very) basic lantern!
 First, switch to EVAL mode, so that you do not have to prefix every JavaScript command.

 - Create a new object.
-In the demo mudlib, **lib_item** is a gettable and describable object.
+In the demonstration mudlib, **lib\_item** is a gettable and describable object.
 So we will start from it (i.e. it will be the base trait for our object)
 ```
 lib_item.new('tests_lantern');
 ```